-Gains from investments in securities for the six months ended June 30, 2012 and 2011 related to investments that we have made to reduce our market risk relating to a deferred compensation plan that we maintain for Boston Properties, Inc.'s officers.
-Under this deferred compensation plan, each officer who is eligible to participate is permitted to defer a portion of the officer's current income on a pre-tax basis and receive a tax-deferred return on these deferrals based on the performance of specific investments selected by the officer.
-In order to reduce our market risk relating to this plan, we typically acquire, in a separate account that is not restricted as to its use, similar or identical investments as those selected by each officer.
+Gains from investments in securities for the six months ended June 30, 2012 and 2011 related to investments that we have made to reduce our market risk relating to a deferred compensation plan that we maintain for our officers.
+Under this deferred compensation plan, each officer who is eligible to participate is permitted to defer a portion of the officer's current income on a pre-tax basis and receive a tax-deferred return on these deferrads based on the performance of specific investments selected by the officer.
+In order to reduce our market risk relating to a deferred compensation plan, each officer who is eligible to participate is permitted to defer a portion of the officer's current income on a pre-tax basis and receive a tax-deferred return on these deferreds based on the performance of specific uses selected by each officer.
 This enables us to generally match our liabilities to our officers under the deferred compensation plan with equivalent assets and thereby limit our market risk.
 The performance of these investments is recorded as gains from investments in securities.
 During the six months ended June 30, 2012 and 2011, we recognized gains of approximately \$0.6 million and \$0.4 million, respectively, on these investments.
-By comparison, our general and administrative expense increased by approximately \$0.5 million and \$0.4 million during the six months ended June 30, 2012 and 2011, respectively, as a result of increases in our liability under our deferred compensation plan that were associated with the performance of the specific investments selected by our officers participating in the plan.
+By comparison, our general and administrative expense increased by approximately \$0.5 million during the six months ended June 30, 2012 and 2011, respectively, as a result of increases in our liability under our deferred compensation plan that were associated with the performance of the specific investments selected by each officer.
+This experiments are provided as the performance of the specific investments selected by each officer.
+This experimentation of the officer officer selected by each officer.
+This experimentation were associated with the performance of the specific investments selected by each officer.
+This experimentation of the officer selected by each officer.
+This experimentation comparison of the selected by each officer.
+This experimentation comparison of the select